arnaublanco/Handwritten-letter-recognition-Gabor-Filter/README.md

 # Handwritten letter recognition

-In this project, I utilize the MNIST dataset as a foundation for the classification of letters using a Support Vector Machine (SVM).
+In this project, we utilize the MNIST dataset as a foundation for the classification of letters using a Support Vector Machine (SVM).
 The workflow can be summarized in the following key steps:

 1. **Data Import:** The project commences with the importation of the <a href="http://yann.lecun.com/exdb/mnist/">MNIST dataset</a>, which is a widely recognized collection of handwritten digits.
 This dataset serves as the basis for our letter classification task.